status-hub/status/README.md

 # status
-✨create a status page and README powered by @status-hub
+✨create a status page and README powered by status hub